 We're heading back into the center on bus 64.
 It's popular with tourists because it starts at the train station and laces together many of the city’s top sights.
 Therefore, it's popular with thieves as well.

 I’ll bet there's a pick-pocket on this bus right now—dressed like someone you'd never expect to be a thief—perhaps a businessman, a priest...even a tour guide.
 Don't be paranoid... just keep your valuables zipped up and buttoned down.

-Rome is a collection of neighborhoods, each with its own heritage and character.
-A good example is the Ghetto or Jewish quarter.
+Rome is a collection of distinct neighborhoods, each with its own heritage and character.
+A good example is the Ghetto, or Jewish Quarter.

-In ancient times, this bridge was called “Jews’ Bridge” because Jews and other foreigners—who weren’t allowed to live in central Rome—would commute from Trastevere over there, and cross this bridge to get into town.
+In ancient times, this bridge was called “Jews’ Bridge” because Jews and other foreigners—who weren’t allowed to live in central Rome—would commute from Trastevere over there, across this bridge, to get into town.

 To understand the Jewish chapter of Rome's story, we're joining my friend and fellow tour guide, Michaela Pavoncello.
 Michaela's family goes all the way back to the Jewish community living here before Christ and the family line continues.
 Her baby is due in just a few months.

 Rick: So, what’s unique about the Roman Jewish community?

 Michaela: Well, first of all we’re not Ashkenazim and we’re not Sephardim.
 You know the Ashkenzai went to Germany and Poland and the Sephardi went to Spain.
 The Roman Jews came straight from Jerusalem before the destruction of the Temple so we are here since before the Diaspora.

 Rick: So, whether you think Ashkenazic or Sephardic, that’s after the Diaspora.

 Rick: So, you can say this is the oldest Jewish community in Europe.